How can I reinvigorate team meetings, so they are dynamic and productive?

 How can you keep team meetings focussed and productive?

 Inviting people to consider a question can spark fresh thinking, it can drive discovery.
 As Nancy Kline has observed, “the mind works best in the presence of a question “(Time To Think 2009).
-Rather than planning your meeting around topics or items, what if you identified the question(s) you want the team to think about?
+Rather than planning your meeting around topics or items, what if you identified the key question(s) the team needs to think about?

 Could this approach make online meetings better?